ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/creating-surface-datasets.rst

  Creating Surface Datasets
 ===========================

 When just creating a replacement file for an existing one, the relevant tool should be used directly to create the file.
 When you are creating a set of files for a new resolution there are some dependencies between the tools that you need to keep in mind when creating them.
 The main dependency is that you MUST create a SCRIP grid file first as the SCRIP grid dataset is then input into the other tools.
-Also look at `Table 3-1 <CLM-URL>`_ which gives information on the files required and when. :numref:`Figure Data_Flow` shows an overview of the general data-flow for creation of the fsurdat datasets.
+Also look at Table :numref:`reqd-files-table` which gives information on the files required and when. :numref:`Figure Data_Flow` shows an overview of the general data-flow for creation of the fsurdat datasets.

 .. _Figure Data_Flow: